M-GII/Scrimba/README.md

 This repository contains all of the projects, build-alongs, and exercises I created while completing my certifications on [Scrimba](https://scrimba.com/).
 It includes both small JavaScript practice projects and larger React applications.

 ## Projects Worth Checking Out
-Projects with their own **README.md** files are highlighted here — these are the ones I consider most complete and worth exploring.
+Projects with their own **README.md** files are highlighted here.
+These are the ones I consider most complete and worth exploring.
 Each has details, features, and in most cases, a demo GIF.

 ### React Projects
 - [**Quizzical**](Projects/React/Quizzical) – A trivia game with customizable settings (amount of questions, type, difficulty).